mathe-e-botond/ds-math-notes/03-machine-learning.md

 <p align="center">
 <img src="./img/03-estimate-distribution.png" width="500">
-<br><b>Figure 3.2: </b><i>Plot of the probability distribution for the estimates which we get by applying an unboased and consistent estimator to each sample.
-The red distribution is for a smaller sample with higer variance, the blue one is less variance measured on higher sample.</i>
+<br><b>Figure 3.2: </b><i>Plot of the probability distribution for the estimates which we get by applying an unbiased and consistent estimator to each sample.
+The red distribution is for a smaller sample with higher variance, the blue one is less variance measured on higher sample.</i>
 </p>

 We can define the following characteristics of an estimator